intellisys/Runaterra-Docs/Hosting-and-Deployment.md

 To improve the deployment process, continuous integration with [Jenkins](https://jenkins.io/) is setup for each service's QA and production environment. (for more information about jenkins in Runaterra go [here](https://github.com/intellisys/Runaterra/wiki))

 ---
-To start setting your environment and get into work visit out [initial Setup](Initial-Setup) page.